 I found a lot of ideas for vegan baby-led weaning on Instagram (the #veganbabyledweaning hashtag is very useful), but most of the foods I saw were meant for kids older than baby J.

-Eventually, after some trial and error, I came up with a few simple recipes that included the same foods and flavors we eat a lot, but in textures that baby J could manage under our supervision.
+Eventually, after some trial and error, I came up with a few simple vegan and vegetarian-friendly recipes that included the same foods and flavors we eat a lot, but in textures that baby J could manage under our supervision.

 I’ve figured that a lot of vegan parents must be going through the same headache – actually, not only vegans but anyone who’s trying to introduce some veggies to their little ones.
 So today I’m sharing my plant-based baby food recipes that baby J has loved since she was about 7 months old.

-If you’re looking for vegan food ideas for older kids, see my post about what my vegan toddler eats in a day as an almost 2 year-old, plus check out these 40 vegan snacks for kids that are suitable for children from age 2 and up.
+If you’re looking for vegan food ideas for older kids, see my post about what my vegan toddler eats in a day as a 2 year-old, plus check out these 15 kid friendly vegan recipes from the blog that she loves.